kazurayam/SaveWebPageAsMHT/docs/HowToFindBrokenReferences.md

 ## Solution

 Chrome DevTools Protocol (a.k.a.
-CDP) supports []() and []() interface.
+CDP) supports [Event Network.requestWillBeSent](https://chromedevtools.github.io/devtools-protocol/tot/Network/#event-requestWillBeSent) and [Event Network.responseReceived](https://chromedevtools.github.io/devtools-protocol/tot/Network/#event-responseReceived) interface.
 The Chrome browser supports CDP fully.
-If we can utilize CDP in Katalon Studio Test Case, it would be possible to transfer the `console.log()` messages from Chrome browser to the test script.
+If we can utilize CDP in Katalon Studio Test Case, it would be possible let Chrome browser to inform the test script of these events.

 ## Description